The Fortunes: Biography

 At this point in 1967, the Fortunes left Decca for United Artists.
 They reunited with Talmy for their next release, "The Idol", a song they had written themselves, and although it did get some airplay in the UK, it did not become a hit.
-Around this time they released a fine version of 'Seasons in the Sun' which also failed to chart.
+Around this time they released a version of 'Seasons in the Sun' which also failed to chart.

 The Fortunes also recorded an advertisement for Coca-Cola in the United States.
 Their first recording in 1967 was a version of the theme tune, "Things Go Better with Coke", but they are most remembered for introducing the 1969 new slogan recording, used as the main theme for Coca-Cola on both radio and television commercials — "It's The Real Thing".

-In 1968, they tried covering The Move's hit "Fire Brigade" for the US market, but with little airplay or sales.
+In 1968, they covered The Move's hit "Fire Brigade" for the US market, but received little airplay or sales.
 In 1970, they recorded an album for the US World Pacific record label, and then signed with Capitol in both the UK and US in 1971.

 Then followed a steady succession of singles, some of which were hits outside of the UK and US.
 It was during this period they had worldwide hits with "Here Comes That Rainy Day Feeling Again" and "Freedom Come, Freedom Go" in 1971, along with "Storm in a Teacup" in 1972.